 New device allows blind, visually impaired community to experience eclipse through sound

-BATON ROUGE - In a place where canes are just as common as a backpack, teachers at the Louisiana School for the Visually Impaired have to get creative with their lessons.
+BATON ROUGE - A little blue box called a "lightsound device" has been a game-changer for the blind and visually impaired communities when it comes to experiencing a solar eclipse.

-A little blue box called a "lightsound device" has been a game-changer for the blind and visually impaired communities when it comes to experiencing a solar eclipse.
 The instrument, developed by a team at Harvard University, converts light into sound.

 "Being able to hear light instead of see it, I think that's pretty impressive.
-Before today, I didn't even think that was possible," one student at LSVI said.
+Before today, I didn't even think that was possible," one student at the Louisiana School for the Visually Impaired said.

 There are light sensors on the device that detect changes in the intensity.
 As the sunlight dims during an eclipse, it emits various musical tones.